Peter Taylor (footballer, born 1953): Dagenham & Redbridge

 Taylor was appointed manager of National League club Dagenham & Redbridge on 5 June 2018, with Terry Harris as his assistant.
 Taylor left Dagenham & Redbridge in December 2019; the club stated that a change was required due to recent results.

 Welling United

 On 28 September 2021, Taylor was appointed manager of National League South club Welling United.
 On 13 March 2022, after 166 days in charge, Taylor departed Welling after a 1–1 draw against Bath City four points above the relegation zone, with bottom club Billericay Town having a game in hand over Welling.

 Maldon & Tiptree

 On 13 December 2022, Taylor was appointed manager of Isthmian League North Division club Maldon & Tiptree.
+On 20 August 2023, Taylor left Maldon & Tiptree.

+Canvey Island

+On 7 May 2025, Taylor was appointed manager of Isthmian League Premier Division club Canvey Island, the club he started at as a youth player.
+He resigned from his role on 22 October 2025.